ZlatkoMarianov/Movie-Magic---sept--2025/README.md

 ### Bonuses

 - [ ] Add new resources
+- [ ] Filter casts if they are already attach
 - [ ] Name in movie
 - [ ] Back refference from VSCode
 - [ ] Add movie views to a folder